Cray-HPE/docs-csm/upgrade/1.0/README.md

 #### Stage 2.
 Ceph image upgrade

-For each storage node in the cluster, start by following the steps at: [Common Prerequisite Steps](resource_material/common/prerequisite-steps.md)
+For each storage node in the cluster, start by following the steps at: [Common Prerequisite Steps](resource_material/common/prerequisite-steps.md).
+Note that these steps should be performed on one storage node at a time.

 #### Stage 3.
 Kubernetes Upgrade from 1.18.6 to 1.19.9